 Remember in her early films with Maurice Chevalier this was not the case even when she too became an overnight star with her first film, The Love Parade.

 At the beginning of filming, Jeanette was already on the outs with Nelson as she had turned down his first impulsive marriage proposal and was totally focused on her career.
-This only added to Nelson’s insecurities in working with her and the rest of the amazing talent on the film.
+This only added to Nelson’s insecurities in working with her and the rest of the amazing talent in the film.

 For Nelson Eddy, filming his first starring role in Naughty Marietta would prove to be a strange new world not only because he was already in love with his leading lady…but he was working with amazing actors such as Elsa Lanchester and Frank Morgan.
-They were hilarious and in the scene pictured below, Nelson had to struggle not to laugh; in this scene you can see him looking down, breathing deeply and trying to keep his composure to stay in character.
+They were hilarious and in the scene pictured below, Nelson had to struggle not to laugh; you can see him looking down, breathing deeply and trying to keep his composure to stay in character.

 Jeanette MacDonald played a princess and in an early scene, she is presented with a puppy.
 Watch carefully as there were different puppies from the same brood used in this sequence.